The Terrible Catsafterme

 • 003.
 The WAC – 10/4/1955

 • Already in pain from all of the walking that he has to do, Bilko scoffs at the idea of volunteering for any special duty… until he sees the letters PTP in an posting asking for a master sergeant to check that the armory is locked every day.
 PTP stands for ‘personal transportation provided’, meaning he could get a jeep.
 He then goes to work to ensure that none of the other master sergeants know what PTP stands for.
-He visits Master Sergeants Sowici, Pendleton, and Grover, bringing them gifts – which rely on favors from other Master Sergeants, telling them that he’s turning over a new leaf, and that he’s volunteering for the armory job, giving each one different explanations of what PTP means.
-The ruse works, and Bilko thinks he’s a shoo-in, until he sees a memo noting that a new Master Sergeant named L. Hogan is also up for the job.
+He visits Master Sergeants Sowici, Pendleton, and Grover, bringing them gifts – which rely on favors from other Master Sergeants, telling them that he’s turning over a new leaf, and that he’s volunteering for the armory job, giving each one a different explanation of what PTP means.
+The ruse works, and Bilko thinks he’s a shoo-in, until he sees a memo noting that a new Master Sergeant named L. Hogan (Elisabeth Fraser) is also up for the job.
 Bilko decides to throw the new sergeant a party in order to butter him up and then con him out of applying for the job.
 He even gets him a date named Mildred (Jane Dulo) to seal the deal.
-However when Hogan arrives, it turns out she is the head of the WACs (Elisabeth Fraser).
+However, when Hogan arrives, it turns out she is the head of the WACs.
 When Bilko is unable to convince her that he needs the jeep, he starts inundating her with requisitions and paperwork.
-Others warn her not to tangle with Bilko, but she is always one step ahead, and counters his requests with jobs for him to do as well.
+Others warn her not to tangle with Bilko, but she is always one step ahead and counters his requests with jobs for him to do as well.
 Finally he decides to try and win her over by asking her out to dance, planning a sob story about the loneliness of a sergeant.
 Once he starts his spiel, she continues it with her own sob story, which causes him to be the one feeling empathy.
 She offers to drive him back to barracks in her jeep.
 Billie Allen is WAC Billie.
 Barbara Barry is WAC Edna.
 Fay Morley and Midge Ware are WAC Corporals.
 6/1/21

 • 004.
 The Horse – 10/11/1955